entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

 ### GKE
   - There is  a known issue with the current nginx ingress that can be worked around by using the `singleHost` option for the configuration of your Entando Applications and binding TLS to that single host path
     - The issue will be solved in the next minor or patch release (6.4.0 or 6.3.3)

-### Apple M1
-  - Entando does not currently support ARM64 architecture and cannot be installed on newer Macs built with the Apple M1 processor.
-The issue and possible solutions are under investigation.

 ## Deprecation Warnings
   - Support for version 1 and 2 of the plugin descriptor are deprecated and will be removed in the future